Three-dimensional Characters Are Vital for a Successful Novel

 If you’re a writer, you probably recognize how important research is to writing.
 When you sit down to write a novel, or write your memoirs, you need to do a little homework.
-After all, you must know about the environment and various topics discussed in your book.
-These are crucial to creating a realistic setting and background.
+After all, you must know about the locales discussed in your book.
+These are crucial to creating a realistic setting and background for your characters.

 Keep it real

 Meeting a character in a novel is a bit like meeting someone for the first time in life.
 It’s probably more like a good blind date, right?
 Think about it.
-When you first get to know a new person and hit it off, you see them in a certain light, one that is a tad rosy.
-That person can appear to be almost perfect.
+When you first get to know a new person and hit it off, you see them in a certain light.
+That might be a tad rosy. if you’re anything like me, that person can appear to be almost perfect.

 Someone new in your life will go out of his or her way not to display negative emotions.
 No angry outbursts, no overly dramatic scenes, no whiney arguments.
-That’s because he or she isn’t comfortable enough to let you know that flaw exists in case that causes you to bolt.
+That’s because he or she isn’t comfortable enough to expose their flaws in case they cause you to bolt.

 No, your new acquaintance will be perfection personified, using only the best manners when they are around you.

-However, if you continue to develop a relationship with that man or woman, you’ll start to see a few faults peek out.
+Now, as you continue to develop a relationship with that man or woman, you’ll start to see a few faults peek out.
 Buttons pop up.
-Stephen might be super polite, but when faced with any sort of emergency, he falls apart.
-Georgia might never swear, but when she finds a cockroach in her food, she will curse like a sailor.
+Stephen might be super polite, but when faced with any sort of emergency, he turns into a whiny mess.
+Georgia might never swear, but when she finds a cockroach in her food, she will drop the f-bomb like a sailor.

 Why am I mentioning this?
 It’s because if you want to create realistic people for your book, you must write as if you’ve known them for years.
 Skip the honeymoon phase.
 It’s overrated.
 Jump to the real person, the real Stephen or Georgia.
-Let’s fast forward a bit and let them reveal their idiosyncrasies
+Fast forward and allow them to reveal their idiosyncrasies

 That’s how you create truly three-dimensional characters.